Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 where $\zd$ is given by \eqref{eq:data_ct} and the $\{\Wj\}_{j \in \sJ}$ and $\{\Bj\}_{j \in \sJ}$ are mutually independent collections of i.i.d.
 Brownian motions in $\R^{d_v}$ and $\R^{d_y}$ respectively.
 The interaction between the particles arises from the gain matrices

 $j\in \sJ$, where the matrix valued function $K^\sJ$ approximates the solution $K$ of (\ref{eq:Poisson}); the drift term $a^{(j)}$ is defined by \eqref{eq:drift_FPF} with $K(v)$ replaced by $K^{\sJ}(v;\mu^\sJ)$ and then evaluated at $v=v^{(j)}$.
-To be self-consistent we require that the empirical measure (\ref{eq:empmc}) becomes the desired particle approximation for the law of $v$ satisfying \eqref{eq:KS_mf3}.
+The key analysis question underlying the particle methodology is to show that the empirical measure (\ref{eq:empmc}) approximates the law of $v$ satisfying \eqref{eq:KS_mf3}; this type of question is widely studied for numerous problems in the physical, biological and social sciences -- see bibliography Subsection \ref{ssec:BCT}.

-The key challenge for implementing a particle approximation of the mean field model (\ref{eq:KS_mf3}) lies in the numerical approximation of (\ref{eq:Poisson}), or its weak formulation \eqref{eq:weak Poisson}.
+\begin{remark} In practice this particle approximation of the perfect particle filter is impractical except in low dimensional systems.
+This is because of the challenge of numerically approximating the equation (\ref{eq:Poisson}) for $K$, or its weak formulation \eqref{eq:weak Poisson}.
+In this remark we discuss various approximation approaches that make this problem tractable.

 We start with the numerical approximation of the weak formulation (\ref{eq:weak Poisson}).
-Let $\mathcal{F}$ denote a space of vector-valued functions mapping $\R^{d_v}$ into $\R^d$ and assumed to have mean zero with respect to expectation $\E$ under density $\rho$.\footnote{We will consider different choices for $d$ but use the same notation for the space.} We make the ansatz that $K^{\top}=\nabla \Psi$, for some $\Psi \in \mathcal{F}.$ Then (\ref{eq:weak Poisson}) can be rewritten as
+Let $\mathcal{F}$ denote a space of vector-valued functions mapping $\R^{d_v}$ into $\R^d$, and that are mean zero with respect to expectation $\E$ under density $\rho$.\footnote{We will consider different choices for $d$ but use the same notation for the space.} We make the ansatz that $K^{\top}=\nabla \Psi$, for some $\Psi \in \mathcal{F}.$ Then (\ref{eq:weak Poisson}) can be rewritten as